Difference Between Sole Proprietorship vs Partnership

 2. Incentive Model

-Sole proprietor has the ultimate and undivided claim on the profit generated by the business, moreover, it creates more sense of satisfaction and accomplishment for being one’s own boss.
-In Partnership, the profits of the business are shared as per the Deed between the partners and provide more security to them as the risks are also shared by them rather than completely owned by a single person.
+A sole proprietor has the ultimate and undivided claim on the profit generated by the business; moreover, it creates more sense of satisfaction and accomplishment for being one’s own boss.
+On the other hand, in a Partnership, the profits of the business are shared as per the Deed between the partners and provide more security to them as the risks are also shared by them rather than completely owned by a single person.